toshikondo/Ubuntu-Python-Env/README.md

    ssh root@\<ip address of docker host\> -p 50022
    password: mypassword

+- All files in PermanetData directory is untracked.
-\* PermanetData directory on host is mounted /root/PemanentData on container.
+- PermanetData directory on host is mounted /root/PemanentData on container.
+- If you want to add a python package you need to add the package's name on requirements.txt